wazuh/wazuh-agent/BUILD.md

     cmake --build build
     ```
 5. **Run the Agent**
-    To run the agent, copy the file `src/agent/service/wazuh-agent.service` to `/etc/systemd/system/`.
+    To run the agent, copy the file `src/agent/service/wazuh-agent.service` to `/usr/lib/systemd/system/`.
-    Set the environment variable WAZUH_HOME to the wazuh-agent executable directory.
+    Replace the placeholder WAZUH_HOME to your wazuh-agent executable directory.
     You can start and stop the agent, and get status with:
     ```
     systemctl start wazuh-agent